J-coupling NMR Spectroscopy with Nitrogen Vacancy Centers at High Fields: Results and Discussion

-\emph{Numerical results.-- } We consider a picoliter sized liquid sample on top of a diamond hosting an NV ensemble at micrometer depth~\cite{glenn2018high} and a static magnetic field of $B_{\text{ext}}=2$ T aligned with the NV axis.
+We consider a picoliter sized liquid sample on top of a diamond hosting an NV ensemble at micrometer depth~\cite{glenn2018high} and a static magnetic field of $B_{\text{ext}}=2$ T aligned with the NV axis.

 To exemplify J-INSECT we address a sample consisting on fluoromethanol molecules ($\rm{CH_2FOH}$) that contains five spin-1/2 nuclei of three different species: H, carbon and fluorine ($^{13}$C and F from now on, note oxygen has no spin) in a thermal state, see scheme of the molecule on inset of Fig.~\ref{fig:spectra}.
 Our protocol enables accessing heteronuclear J-couplings among H and the $^{13}$C nucleus, as well as with the F. Moreover, it gives access to the homonuclear coupling between non-equivalent H (the two H nuclei in Fig.~\ref{fig:spectra} labeled as H$_\text{a}$ are magnetically equivalent, whereas H$_\text{b}$ is magnetically unequivalent with respect to the former).
 We choose values falling within the typical range found in the literature \cite{levitt2013spin}, namely: $J_{\rm{\text{H}_\text{a}\text{H}_\text{b}}}\equiv J=(2\pi)\times8\:\rm{Hz}$, $J_{\rm{\text{H}_\text{a}C}}\equiv J_1=(2\pi)\times130\:\rm{Hz}$, $J_{\rm{H_bC}}\equiv J_2=(2\pi)\times6\:\rm{Hz}$, while interactions with the F nuclei are $J_{\rm{H_aF}}\equiv J^F_1=(2\pi)\times80\:\rm{Hz}$ and $J_{\rm{H_bF}}\equiv J^F_2=(2\pi)\times4\:\rm{Hz}$, whereas $J_{CF}=(2\pi)\times160$.
 Furthermore, for a magnetic field $B_{\text{ext}}=2$ T, the chemical shifts are $\delta_{\rm{H_a}}=(2\pi)\times512 \rm{Hz}$, $\delta_{\rm{H_b}}=(2\pi)\times236 \rm{Hz}$, $\delta_{\rm{C}}=(2\pi)\times85 \rm{Hz}$ and $\delta_{\rm{F}}=(2\pi)\times450 \rm{Hz}$.